 You can invest in a stocks and shares ISA through an investment platform.
 This lets you check how your investment is doing and also add and withdraw your money.

-You can either choose to invest in a stocks and shares ISA:
+You can choose to invest in a stocks and shares ISA:

 This depends on which type of investment you want to ISA wrap, but the common fees and charges include:

-Yes, but not all providers will let you move your ISA to them.
-The process of moving your ISA from one provider to another is called an ISA transfer, and the new provider will do all the work to transfer your ISA across to them.
+Yes, but not all providers will let you move your ISA so always check first.
+The process of moving your ISA from one provider to another is called an ISA transfer, and the new provider will do all the work to transfer your ISA.

 You can transfer your stocks and shares ISA to a cash ISA, and vice versa if you wish.